phillip-kruger/phillip-kruger.github.io/_posts/2018-08-13-jax-rs_config.md

 # Using MicroProfile Config API

-We can use MicroProfile Config API to create a configurable Exception Mapper, that allows the consumer to configure the mapping (Exception to HTTP Response Code).
+We can use MicroProfile Config API to create a configurable Exception Mapper, that allows the consumer to configure the Exception to HTTP Response Code mapping.

 Our ```@Provider``` will handle all Runtime Exceptions: